 Glomerular Filtration Rate (GFR)

 determine the stage of kidney disease.

-Ultrasound or CT Scan
+Ultrasound or Computed Tomography (CT) Scan

 Blood Creatinine Test

-underlying cause of the kidney disease.
+underlying cause of the disease.
 This means your doctor will help you better

 Drugs and Medication